traines-source/transport-network-animator/README.md

 An asterisk (`*`) can be appended or specified alone as the track to mark the stop of this line segment as not being an origin or terminus of the entire line.
 This is only necessary in conjunction with line labels, see below.

 ### Labels
 A label can be defined for a station (`data-station`) or for a line (`data-line`).
 Labels can also have instants (`data-from` and `data-to`), however, labels won't appear unless the corresponding station is visible (i.e. has a line going through it).
 Station labels need to reference a station id, line labels a line name.
 Line labels will add the specified label to all origin and terminus stations of that line at this point in time.
 These stations are defined as all stations that are origin or terminus of exactly one line segment of that line.
 Sometimes you will need to exclude some stations from this list by specifing the `*` flag with the track.
 Labels are drawn at the position indicated by the `data-label-dir` property on that station.
-Labels need to be added to the `elements` group.

 ### Zoom
 For each instant, the canvas will zoom to the bounding box of all elements that are animated during that instant.
 I.e. elements that have `noanim` or `nozoom` set are not taken into account for the calculation of the bounding box.
 If in this instant no elements qualify for zooming, the canvas will be zoomed out completely.
 There is always one second reserved for zooming at the beginning of each instant, which can currently only be configured in code.
 Only after that second will the animation of elements for that instant start.
 Zoom can be disabled altogether by removing the `zoomable` group.